About our dogs.

 Apply for a service

-If you are hoping to access support for someone you know, we welcome referrals from friends, family members, and a wide range of health professionals.
+If you are looking to access support for someone you know, we welcome referrals from friends, family members, and a wide range of health professionals.

 For more information on accessing support services, training programs, or to start improving or regaining your independence: